Video: How to Treat Hammertoes

 - Wearing supportive orthotics in shoes.
 This helps relieve pressure on toe deformities and allows the toes and major joints of the foot to function more appropriately.

 - Splints or small straps to realign the toe.
+You can find out complete list of the best pads plus other home treatments for hammertoes here.

 - Trimming or padding corns and calluses.